UPDATED Jan 3rd, 2025

 There are a few key issues that currently exist in the AI agent economy that you should be aware of (beyond your mom not trusting them).

-1. I’m not bad; I’m just drawn that way.
+- I’m not bad; I’m just drawn that way.

-Data privacy concerns are at an all-time high, especially when it comes to AI.
+Data privacy concerns persist when it comes to AI.
 In June 2024, Meta rolled out a new line in their terms and conditions that states their AI will be trained on all Facebook data (unless opted out).
-This caused quite a stir for its users, and influencers across the web were quick to urge followers to opt out.
+This caused quite the stir for its users, and influencers across the web were quick to urge followers to opt out.
 So much so, Meta halted the plan in the EU.
+In August 2024, the EU AI Act began its rollout, working to ensure greater privacy and transparency in AI. - I don’t think we’re in Kansas anymore…

 Or anywhere else in reality.
 It’s true that ChatGPT sometimes makes up its own data.
 Often enough, the stories it tells develop from confirmation bias fed by its user (the human).
 This can make it hard to trust AI to execute well on mission-critical projects.
+While it is believed that hallucinations are likely to continue, engineers have been working to provide better data and stricter parameters to AI to reduce the risk. - When someone asks you if you’re a god, you say YES!

 AI isn’t all-powerful, and it still can be hacked.
 It might want you to think it’s a god, but it’s not.
 It’s just super-fast computing that can access vast amounts of data.
 Like all computers, AI computing can be hacked.
+This remains a critical issue in December of 2024, with 32% of AI projects experiencing accidental exposure to vulnerabilities, 50% of which were significant.

 But never fear — the blockchain is here!
 And with it, crypto AI agents.

-But what happens when we combine AI agents and Blockchain?
+What happens when we combine AI agents and Blockchain?
 Magic…

 Arthur C. Clarke said, “Any sufficiently advanced technology is indistinguishable from magic.”
 That’s how we feel about crypto AI agents.
 When combined, AI agents and blockchain technology solve the above problems and provide new scalability to blockchain networks.
 Let’s unpack the beauty of crypto AI agents:

-• The blockchain is famously difficult to hack.
+- The blockchain is famously difficult to hack.
 Each chain is verified by multiple nodes.
 Just as a cluster of crypto AI agents verifies against each other to ensure correct action, any node on the chain that gets hacked will be noticed by the others because it no longer matches the data held by all.
 When crypto AI is active on the blockchain, their security increases enormously.
-This is happy news for anyone investing in Web3 ai tokens.
+This is happy news for anyone investing in web3 ai tokens.

 But wait, there’s more!
 AI in crypto has additional benefits that improve blockchain utility and accessibility.
 Let’s check those out.

-The AI agent crypto projects we’ve fallen in love with
+The AI Agent Crypto Projects we’ve fallen in love with

 If you’re anything like us, you need to see examples of Web3 AI projects being used in the wild.
 Here are the AI agent crypto projects we can’t stop talking about because they leverage both large and small scale applications.

-• What if you could have Warren Buffet do all your crypto trading?
+- What if you could have Warren Buffet do all your crypto trading?
 He’s probably unavailable, but a crypto AI Agent can absolutely be trained on his trading history and apply it to current crypto markets.
 In fact, Autonolas just deployed a community-owned AI Agent doing just that!

-• You may have already played with AI generated art.
+- You may have already played with AI generated art.
 But have you considered what digital art might look like if everyone in a DAO had input in the creation of a single piece?
 That’s what Botto is doing with their crypto AI agents, and the results are trippy.

-• Or maybe you simply want to make your NFT talk, then you’ll opt for talkens.ai.
+- Or maybe you simply want to make your NFT talk, then you’ll opt for talkens.ai.